southlondonmakerspace/risk-assessments/README.md

 The masters are in Markdown because non-technical people need to edit them, most likely at Github online editor.

+# The Hazard matrix

+Part of the script calculates the correct risk from the severity and likelihood of the hazard, according to the table on discourse:

+                                  Theoretical  Very Unlikely  Unlikey May Happen Likely Certain 0 No injury 0 0 0 0 0 0
+   1 Minor injury 1 1 1 1 2 3
+   2 Significant injury 1 1 2 2 3 3
+   3 Serious injury 1 2 2 3 3 3
+   4 Fatality, life-changing injury 1 2 3 3 3

 # Required format

 The formatter accepts Markdown but with required headings,